Artist - Lucinda Williams 2

 Essence

-The followup to Car Wheels On a Gravel Road was also a radical departure from all expectation.
+The follow up to Car Wheels On a Gravel Road in 2001 was also a radical departure from all expectation.
 More rock and roll than country, and more simply arranged than produced.

-Spare, plan-spoken and often down tempo, Essence found Williams seemingly more concerned with instinct that craft, and raw emotion than meaning as she explores lust, faith and connection.
+Spare, plain-spoken and often down tempo, Essence found Williams seemingly more concerned with instinct than craft, and raw emotion than meaning as she explores lust, faith and connection.

 4